 If you would like support or advice on any safeguarding issues you can contact any of our staff or our safeguarding leads.

-The Designated Safeguarding Leads are the headteachers, Diane Grimes and Janette Winch and the Alternate Designated Safeguarding Lead is Nikki Swinstead, The safeguarding governor is Steve Fisher.
+The Designated Safeguarding Leads are the headteachers, Mrs Diane Grimes and Mrs Clare Clark and the Alternate Designated Safeguarding Lead is Mrs Nikki Swinstead, The safeguarding governor is Mr Terry Jennings.

-To view the safeguarding policy please see the policy section of this website.
+To view the safeguarding policy please visit the Tilian website.